Umuzi-org/ACN-syllabus/content/agile/kanban-wastes/_index.md

 Generally, if there are too many things clogging up a column, it means something has gone wrong.
 When something goes wrong it's important to:

-- fix the situation
+- fix the situation.
-- figure out what went wrong.
-Surface the root cause.
-Perhaps there is a process change that is needed
+- figure out what went wrong and surface the root cause.
+Perhaps there is a process change that is needed.

 ## Resources